mojontwins/indev-modloader/reference.md

 ```

+This overrides completely how Minecraft behaves normally.
+It will do its own thing when you right-click with a Lilypad in the player's hand.
+It will ask the engine what's under the cursor.
+If it happens to be still water and there's air on top of it, it will place a Lillypad in the world.

-In our mod class, we add the block as follows:
+In our mod class, we add the block as follows - note the call to `registerBlock`:

 ```java
     public static ModBlock blockLilypad;